 Input OSM File is used to set the input OpenStreetMap (PBF) file.
 Typically this is a file downloaded from the Winwaed servers, but it can be any OpenStreetMap PBF file that contains road data.
 Typically this file is in the default OpenStreetmap PBF Directory, but it does not have to be.

 Output Data File is used to specify the roadpack's "root" UMG file.
-The road pack will be written to this file and a directory with an identical name in the same location.
+The road pack will be written to this file and a directory with the same name but with a suffix of "_DATA" in the same location.
 See Overview of the Ultra System for more details.

 Press the Edit Config button to edit all of the configuration options.
 These include the road speed profile, road pack description, preferred distance units, and whether routes should be optimized for fastest routes or shortest routes.